Experiencing hip pain when putting on shoes? You may have osteoarthritis.

-Osteoarthritis is a degenerative condition affecting the cartilage surface of the bone.
-This is your wear and tear arthritis and commonly affects the hip joints, as well as other joints of the body.
-Once there, OA causes pain and stiffness, as the rough surface of the worn cartilage is irritated on movement.
+Osteoarthritis (or OA) is a degenerative condition affecting the cartilage surface of the bone.
+This is your ‘wear and tear’ arthritis, which commonly affects the hip joints, as well as other joints of the body.
+Once there, osteoarthritis causes pain and stiffness as the rough surface of the worn cartilage is irritated by movement.

-Typically, someone presenting with OA of the hip will tell us they have groin pain on walking, on getting up from a chair, lifting their knee up towards their chest, reaching to their shoes.
-Sometimes they will also report pain down the front of the thigh to the knee, which is referred pain.
-Quite commonly, when their OA gets moderately severe, people can no longer reach their feet and will often choose to wear slip-on shoes rather than tie up shoes.
+Typically, someone presenting with OA of the hip will tell us they have groin pain when walking, getting up from a chair, lifting their knee up towards their chest or reaching to tie their shoes.
+Sometimes, they’ll also report pain down the front of the thigh to the knee, which is referred pain.
+Quite commonly, when their OA gets moderately severe, people can no longer reach their feet.
+Those affected will often choose to wear slip-on shoes rather than tie-up shoes.
 This is a big indicator to us that hip OA is affecting their activities of daily living.

 Interestingly, X-Rays of the hip have a poor correlation to signs and symptoms, and as such we often find the clinical presentation of the person a more reliable indicator.

 If you feel as though you may have osteoarthritis of the hip, then come on down to Miami & Lakelands Physiotherapy for an assessment.

 Come and see us today if you’re struggling with reaching your toes or bending over.
 We can assess you and set you up with some exercises to assist you at Lakelands and Miami Physiotherapy.

 Miami Ph: 9534 4111